joschro/tasmota_rules_collection/README.md

 RULE2 1
 ```

-To set the state correctly when using MQTT, add the following rule:
+To set the state correctly with "retained" flag when using MQTT, add the following rule:
 ```
-RULE3 ON Power1#state DO Publish stat/topic/POWER %value% ENDON
+RULE3 ON Power1#state DO Publish2 stat/<topic>/POWER %value% ENDON
 ```
 ```
 RULE3 1